jetbrains-academy/CppBasics/StandardLibraryEssentials/Templates/TemplateBasics/task.md

 }
 ```

 The number of template parameters is not limited to one.
-When you need to have more different types for the function arguments, you can use many template parameters.
-This is an example function with two:
+If you need to use multiple types for the function arguments, you can apply several template parameters.
+This is an example function featuring two:
 ```cpp
 template <typename T1, typename T2>
 T1 sum(T1 a, T2 b) {
     return a + b;
 }
 ```
 This function will work with types such that the second type can be cast to the first type, and it supports the `+` operator.
-Note, that return type of the function is `T1`, so the result of the sum will be of the type of the first argument.
+Note that the return type of the function is `T1`, so the result of the sum will be of the same type as the first argument.

 <div class="hint">
     You can use `std::is_same` to check if two types are the same.
 This can be useful when you want to restrict the types that can be used with the template function.